Western Interstate Commission for Higher Education (WICHE)

 Out-of-state students from Western Interstate Commission for Higher Education (WICHE) states admitted to eligible CU College of Nursing undergraduate programs may be approved to receive a discounted tuition rate through the Western Undergraduate Exchange (WUE) program – saving students up to $150 per credit hour.

 Students approved for WUE will be charged 150% of the Colorado resident rate without application of the College Opportunity Fund discount.
 Only undergraduate students in the Traditional Pathway or UCAN (Accelerated) programs are eligible to apply.
-Please note that both programs are on-campus program and are not offered online.
+Please note that both programs are on-campus programs and are not offered online.